IsakIngebrigtsen/GeoNavPCR/README.md

 This code is implemented with python 3.8 and the requierments for the code can be found in the file requirements.txt

 As well as the requirements, the teapot-library was used.
-Forked the 19.01.23 with commit: f1e8d6ba6d9a0003ecc4630a878518c3778dabf.
+Forked the 19.01.23 with commit: f1e8d6ba6d9a0003ecc4630a878518c3778dabf, collected from erlenddahl/teapot-lidar.
 This repository is available at: ```IsakIngebrigtsen/teapot-lidar```
 The teapot-library should be pulled, and the path needs to be added to line 421 in ```absolute_navigatior_ICP.py```

 All data used in this thesis are available at https://drive.google.com/drive/folders/1SnkDh-X8KOc1iNNy_-xhMAyngN93VshZ